European stocks eye weekly drop, Bitcoin slides on U.S. tax hike plan

 "The devil is always going to be in the detail," said Ned Rumpeltin, European head of currency strategy at TD Securities, adding that the Democrats' narrow majority could make the proposals hard to pass.

-The pan-European STOXX 600 dropped 0.4% and was on course for a 1% weekly drop, with a surge in global coronavirus cases also weighing. tmsnrt.rs/2FkV6wq [.EU]
+The pan-European STOXX 600 (.STOXX) dropped 0.4% and was on course for a 1% weekly drop, with a surge in global coronavirus cases also weighing. https://tmsnrt.rs/2FkV6wq

 "I don't think people are completely negative on the fact that those (U.S.) tax changes are being flagged," said James McGlew, executive director of corporate stockbroking at Argonaut.